HOME Blog When Patty Came To Stay

 Patty's safari team

-Our butler was the delightful Adlight, a very capable young woman.
-She was able to find us cardboard packets at night for our commode needs; gave us a very thorough lecture on the East Africa geography; and cooked up for us a tasty local vegetable stew.
+Our Butler was the delightful Adlight, a very capable young woman.
+She found us cardboard packets at night for our commode needs, gave us a very thorough lecture on East African geography, and cooked us a tasty local vegetable stew.

 Local Maasai culture abounds here, with storytellers in magnificent warrior dress on hand for talks and bush walks (if you are able).
 One of them, Naliki, even taught us to make fire by rubbing sticks together (not as easy as it looks).